jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 "I have made a decision."
 Ethan sounded tired.
 "Becca's great.
 We work.
 I'm not going to screw that up because I have feelings for someone I can't have."

-Sophia's heart stopped. *Feelings for someone I can't have.*
+Her lungs forgot how to work for a second. *Feelings for someone I can't have.*

 "Why can't you have her?"
 Jordan pressed.
 "You're both miserable pretending—"

 "Because my parents are already on high alert.
 Because Becca deserves better than me breaking up with her for my childhood friend who makes me question everything.
-Because Sophie needs to be able to have a normal life here without me complicating it."
+Because Sophie needs to be able to have a normal life here without me making it a mess."
 Ethan's voice dropped.
 "And because if I'm being honest, I'm scared."

 "Of what?"